jennybc/happy-git-with-r/10_connect-git-github.Rmd

 Objective: make sure that you can pull from and push to GitHub from your computer.

-I do not explain all the [shell](http://stat545.com/git09_shell.html) and Git commands in detail.
+I do not explain all the shell (Appendix \@ref(shell)) and Git commands in detail.
 This is a black box diagnostic / configuration exercise.
 In later chapters and in live workshops, we revisit these operations with much more narrative.

 ## Make a repo on GitHub